yohanvalencia/lakekeeper/docs/docs/engines.md

 - [`Access-Control`](https://github.com/lakekeeper/lakekeeper/tree/main/examples/access-control): Lakekeeper secured with OAuth2, single technical User for trino
 - [`Trino-OPA`](https://github.com/lakekeeper/lakekeeper/tree/main/examples/trino-opa): Single trino instance secured by OAuth2 shared by multiple users.
 Lakekeeper Permissions for each individual user enforced by trino via the Open Policy Agent bridge.

+If [Soft-Deletion](./concepts.md#soft-deletion) is enabled in Lakekeeper, make sure to set `"iceberg.unique-table-location" = 'true'`, to ensure that tables can be recreated in new locations while their dropped counterparts are waiting for expiration.

+As Lakekeeper supports nesting of namespaces, we recommend to set `"iceberg.rest-catalog.nested-namespace-enabled" = 'true'`.

 Basic setup in trino:

 === "S3-Compatible"